vspinu/unnest/README.md

 ## Description

-Very fast, single-copy, unnesting of hierarchical data structures in R. The workhorse function `unnest` takes as input a hierarchical data structure (json, xml etc.) and produces a `data.frame` according to an unnesting spec.
+`unnest` is a 0-dependency R package for very fast, single-copy, unnesting of hierarchical data structures in R. The workhorse function `unnest` takes as input a hierarchical data structure (json, xml etc.) and produces a `data.frame` according to an unnesting spec.

 ## Instalation